Join us for our Recruitment Day on Saturday 26th January when we will be looking for people to join our incredible team.

 Water colours, pastels, oils and mosaics are regularly used at a variety of lessons created by our art teachers.
 Beginners are always welcomed and regularly tell us how much they enjoy the experience.

-Coco liaises with the residents to plan outings and events in the home.
+Coco liaises with the residents at Fonthill House to plan outings and events in the home.
 She studied broadcast journalism and enjoys film and theatre and regularly helps residents choose films to watch in our cinema.

-Our coffee shop has been designed as a destination for our residents and their families.
+Our coffee shop at Fonthill House has been designed as a destination for our residents and their families.
 We regularly hold coffee mornings to create opportunities to meet up with other residents.

 Our residents often enjoy a drink before dinner, catch up on whats in the newspapers or sit and warm themselves by the real log fire.
 On a Tuesday nights we hold a quiz in the coffee shop hosted by Jessica our activities coordinator.